Context and history of efforts within the Work That Reconnects

-- a gathering in September of 2016 on Whidbey Island, Washington, initiated by Belinda Griswold, Jade Begay, Aravinda Ananda, Sarah Thompson, and Barbara Jefferson
+- a gathering in September of 2016, initiated by Belinda Griswold, Jade Begay, Aravinda Ananda, Sarah Thompson, and Barbara Jefferson

 - a group established in May 2017 to meet weekly on Thursday mornings online to address patterns of harm within the WTR

 - the WTR Network weavers added an Evolving Edge section to www.workthatreconnects.org website as a public space for this ongoing exploration

 - a special issue of Deep Times journal in August 2017 focused on the impact of race and culture on the Work That Reconnects